mattcarlotta/nvfcApp/README.md

 ## Notes
 ⚠️ On start up, this application only looks for a `config.csv` file within the app directory.
 If missing, it'll load a default curve.

-⚠️ Only works on OS's that support python3 and have nvidia proprietary drivers installed
+⚠️ Only works on OS's that support python3 and have nvidia proprietary drivers installed.

-⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers
+⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers.

-⚠️ No SLI support (only single GPU configuration)
+⚠️ No SLI support (only single GPU configuration).

-⚠️ It currently must be used with an open terminal
+⚠️ It currently must be used with an open terminal.

-⚠️ Closing the app resets the GPU fan speed to be controlled by driver
+⚠️ Closing the app resets the GPU fan speed to be controlled by the nvidia driver.

 ## Dependencies: